archive-w8th/satellite-deprecated/README.md

 * Vulkan API (and Vulkan-Hpp)
 * GLFW3 (but can be easily remedy for SDL usage)

 BUT!
-All deps is not "Release" versioned.
+All deps is not "Release" stage.